 Plus-Size Ski Jackets

 We’ve seen a big push in the outdoor industry for brands to offer apparel in more inclusive sizing, often referred to as plus or extended sizes.
 Technical outerwear like ski jackets are late to the game, but more and more options are slowly hitting the market.
-From our list above, The North Face’s ThermoBall Eco Snow Triclimate, REI Co-op First Chair and Powderbound, and Columbia Bugaboo II are all offered in sizes up to 3X, and the Outdoor Research Carbide and Snowcrew are available up to 4X.
-Trew Gear has also historically been a leader in bringing inclusive sizing to the ski industry (although there are issues with stock at the time of publishing).
+From our list above, The North Face’s ThermoBall Snow Triclimate, REI Co-op First Chair and Powderbound, and Columbia Bugaboo III are all offered in sizes up to 3X, and the Outdoor Research Carbide is available up to 4X.
+Trew Gear has also historically been a leader in bringing inclusive sizing to the ski industry.
 We applaud brands who cater to a wide range of body types and are excited by where the market is headed.
 For more information, see our article on the best plus-size outdoor apparel.

 Sustainability: Recycled Fabrics, PFC-Free DWR, and More

 The outdoor apparel world has seen a sizable uptick in the use of sustainable practices in recent years, and ski jackets are no exception.
 Two key measures include recycled materials and PFC-free DWR coatings (traditional coatings use perfluorocarbons—a chemical known to be harmful to the environment).
-Bluesign-approved fabrics are also becoming more common, indicating that the materials have been sourced and produced to minimize their overall impact on the environment.
-Finally, many companies tack on a Fair Trade certification, which helps ensure the fair and ethical treatment of workers.
+Bluesign-approved fabrics are also becoming more common, indicating that the materials have been sourced and produced to minimize their overall impact on the environment, and many companies tack on a Fair Trade certification, which helps ensure the fair and ethical treatment of workers.
+Finally, Gore's latest ePE membrane is worth a mention here as an eco-friendlier alternative to their standard membrane, which is made from expanded polytetrafluoroethylene (ePTFE).
+Though still carbon-based, Gore-Tex ePE is free from harmful PFAS, and the membrane is both lighter and thinner, requiring fewer materials—thus, fewer pollutants—to produce.

 Women's ski jacket (Patagonia Insulated Snowbelle stashing skins)